Reynyel/Reynyel/README.md

-- 👋 Hi, I’m Ranielle
+- 👋 Hi, I’m Ranielle!
-- 👀 I’m interested in reading novels
-- 🌱 I’m currently learning web development

 <!---
 Reynyel/Reynyel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.